 The basis for what in Safari is Private Browsing Mode is an ephemeral session which ensures that cookies and other stateful things are not persisted and go away when the user closes the tab, quits the browser, or reboots their device.
 Safari’s Private Browsing Mode uses a new ephemeral session for each tab the user opens to isolate tabs from each other.

-Third-party LocalStorage is partitioned per first-party website and also made ephemeral.
+Third-party LocalStorage and IndexedDB are partitioned per first-party website and also made ephemeral.

 Third-party Service Workers are partitioned and their cache and IndexedDB is partitioned too.